thacherT1D/new-angular-curriculum/Unit-1/11-reddit-clone.md

 * The new post form and comment forms can be toggled on and off
 * A user can search through posts
 * A user can sort posts by votes, date, and title.
 * Animate posts as they are added and removed from the search results.
 * Research Angular animations.See the video for an example implementation.
 * Hint for animations:
 * http://plnkr.co/edit/qrQwv1?p=preview
 * https://divshot.com/blog/tips-and-tricks/angular-1-2-and-animate-css/
 * http://odetocode.com/blogs/scott/archive/2014/02/25/easy-animations-for-angularjs-with-animate-css.aspx
 * Style the app.
 It should look better than my implementation.

+Video Example
+<iframe src="https://player.vimeo.com/video/135778837?byline=0&portrait=0" width="500" height="313" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Bonus Features

 * A user can choose to sort ascending or descending
 * A user can favorite posts and view all favorites in a separate tab
 * A user can upload an image (no backend involved)